samiulahmedjoy/hisnulmuslim/README.md

 ## Hisn al-Muslim

-Read the daily zikr and dua's from the Hisn al-Muslim book(Fortress of Muslim).
+Read the daily zikr and dua's in the terminal from the Hisn al-Muslim book(Fortress of Muslim).
 All the contents were taken from [https://sunnah.com](sunnah.com) website.

 It contains only the transliteration(the preservation of pronunciation) and translation portion.
 I've omitted arabic alphabets because arabic fonts rarely renders properly onto terminals.